Axway/amplify-central/content/en/docs/connect_manage_environ/connect_github_repository/_index.md

 ## Why do you want to connect GitHub and Amplify?

 Connecting a GitHub Repository to Amplify will provide you with a global centralized view of your APIs.

-* Detect changes to GitHub specification files using the Discovery Agent.
-The Discovery Agent pushes the specification file as an API Service for the environment.
+Once connected, Discovery Agent will detect changes to a GitHub specification file and push the specification file as an API Service for the environment.
+The Discovery Agent discovers new specification files within the configured paths that match any of the configured file name patterns:

+* Finds all files within the paths configured
+* From those files, validates that they match at least one of the patterns configured.
+If no patterns are configured, then all files are discovered
+* The agent then creates an API service and revision to represent that specification file in Amplify Central
+* If the files are of a known specification type, then the service will be marked with that type.
+Otherwise, the service will have a type of `Unstructured`

 ## Before you start